Trigeminal Neuralgia

 Etiology and Pathophysiology

-• Compression of trigeminal nerve by tumors such as meningioma, acoustic neuroma, or arteriovenous malformation
+• Compression by tumors such as meningioma, acoustic neuroma, or arteriovenous malformation

-• Demyelinated lesions may set up an ectopic impulse generation causing erratic responses such as hyperexcitability of damaged nerves and transmission of action potentials along adjacent, undamaged, and unstimulated sensory fibers.
+• Demyelination from compression, or other secondary cause such as MS, leads to an ectopic impulse generation with erratic responses such as hyperexcitability of damaged nerves and transmission of action potentials along adjacent, undamaged, and unstimulated sensory fibers.

 Risk Factors